 Homasote Company is America's leading green building products manufacturer.
-All our base products are manufactured from Homasote® board which is made from 98% recycled paper fiber (high post-consumer content).
+Most of our base products are manufactured from Homasote® board which is made from 98% recycled paper fiber.
 The remaining 2% is comprised of environmentally-friendly materials that give our products their strength, water resistance and mold/mildew resistance.
 They contain no added urea formaldehyde, phenolics or resins to outgas.

 We categorize our served markets into two sales divisions.
-The larger is our millboard division that supplies a variety of products including sound insulation in walls and floors (440 SOUNDBARRIER®, COMFORT-BASE®), roof decking (HOMASOTE EASY-PLY®, FIRESTALL®), floor decking (HOMASOTE 4-WAY® floor decking), concrete expansion joint and forming board (HOMEX®), finished interior panels (NovaCork, DesignWall, PINnacleTM, Burlap panels), and ice arena coverings (ICE DECK®).
+The larger is our millboard division that supplies a variety of products including sound insulation in walls and floors (440 SOUNDBARRIER®), roof decking (HOMASOTE EASY-PLY®, FIRESTALL®), floor decking (HOMASOTE 4-WAY® floor decking), concrete expansion joint and forming board (HOMEX®), and finished interior panels (NovaCork, DesignWall, PINnacle[TM] panels).